 Super power . . .
 Crushing All Obstacles with Niceness

-Like most South American textile businesses, Manos involves two generations.
+Like most South American textile businesses, this company involves two generations.

-Rosa was the daughter of a Croatian immigrant who made wedding dresses in a provincial city when Rosa was a child.
+Rosario was the daughter of a Croatian immigrant who made wedding dresses in a provincial city when Rosario was a child.
 This got her interested in clothing and design.
-Hugo was a naval officer who traveled the world with the Peruvian navy then retired to work in the timber business.
+Andreas was a naval officer who traveled the world with the Peruvian navy then retired to work in the timber business.

 In 1982 they started their company.
 They survived and grew through the turbulent 80’s, with its guerilla insurgencies and hyperinflation, and continued thriving through the “Fujishocks” of the 90’s, when then-President Fujimori instituted harsh economic policies at the behest of the IMF.
 (He is now in jail.)

-In the past few years, their daughter Pilar and her German-Peruvian husband Bernhard have taken on the day-to-day operations, while Rosa continues to design and Hugo hangs out and… well, presides.
+In the past few years, their daughter Cristina and her German-Peruvian husband Jochen have taken on the day-to-day operations, while Rosa continues to design and Andreas hangs out and… well, presides.
 As is often the case in this situation, the younger generation is quick to implement the new tools of business: website, skype, Facebook and computerized workflow and QC.

 Every one of our suppliers has unique specialties that set them apart from others.
 This company specializes in the sort of high-end, super intricate work that others can’t or won’t do.
 Exquisite dresses of crochet pima cotton are assembled from dozens of small crochet rosettes, or insanely difficult jackets that are knit on a diagonal and then joined together with crochet.